-In the present paper, a specific robotic vehicle has been designed, realized, and the related energy consumption determined and minimized through appropriate procedures.
-The heart of the system is an Arduino R3 controller that drives four DC motors (model MOT-03696, manufactured by OEM company) and also supervises a Bluetooth HC06 module, and a sensing unit.
-The carried out analysis allowed us to quantify with experimental tests the contribution of each PV panel by considering the variation of different parameters, such as the kinematic of the robot, the ambient temperature, the PV material (Si-mono or Si-poly), etc., in order to provide important and novel information for the future development of solar-powered robotic vehicles.
+In the present paper, a specific robotic vehicle was designed and realised, and the related energy consumption was determined and minimised through several procedures.
+The heart of the system is an Arduino R3 controller that drives four DC motors (model MOT-03696, manufactured by an original equipment manufacturer) and supervises a Bluetooth HC-06 module and a sensing unit.
+We used experimental tests to quantify the contribution of each PV panel by considering changes in different parameters, such as the kinematics of the robot, the ambient temperature, the PV material (monocrystalline silicon [mono-Si] or polycrystalline silicon [poly-Si]), etc., in order to provide important and novel information for the future development of solar-powered robotic vehicles.

-The developed mobile robot was thought for detecting the parameters in harsh environments, where operating conditions are too dangerous for human intervention; therefore, the proposed solution allows us to safely inspect dangerous areas to determine if there are the conditions for a subsequent human intervention.
-In fact, the robot is equipped with different sensors (to detect dangerous and harmful gases, flame, and temperature) and a Global Positioning System (GPS) receiver for inspecting the considered area, keeping track of the vehicle position.
-In this context, several applicative scenarios can be identified, such as the inspection of empty tanks that previously contained chemicals, fuels or cereals, or environments in which fires or gas leaks have occurred.
-The mobile robot includes a HC-06 Bluetooth transceiver for transmitting the acquired data towards the developed IoTool application, where the data are displayed and analyzed, and also for receiving instructions related to the operation of the mobile robot.
-Thanks to the IoTool application, the smartphone acts as an IoT gateway, enabling the mobile robot to operate in remote mode as well as in outdoor areas where internet access points aren't available.
+The developed mobile robot was intended to detect the parameters in harsh environments where operating conditions are too dangerous for human intervention.
+The proposed solution makes it possible to safely inspect dangerous areas and determine if conditions are appropriate for subsequent human intervention.
+The robot is equipped with different sensors (e.g. to detect dangerous and harmful gases, flames and temperature) and a Global Positioning System (GPS) receiver to inspect the considered area and track the vehicle’s position.
+In this context, several applicative scenarios can be identified, such as the inspection of empty tanks that previously contained chemicals, fuels or cereals or environments in which fires or gas leaks have occurred.
+The mobile robot includes an HC-06 Bluetooth transceiver to transmit the acquired data to the developed IoTool application, where the data are displayed and analysed, and receive instructions related to the operation of the mobile robot.
+Thanks to the IoTool application, a smartphone can act as an IoT gateway, enabling the mobile robot to operate in remote mode as well as in outdoor areas where internet access points are not available.

-The paper is organized as follows: Section 2 describes the design of the mechanical and electrical units of mobile robot and introduces the fundamental equations used to estimate the energy requirements; Section 3 reports the results related to the power consumption of the mobile robot, taking also into account the contribution of the auxiliary solar energy harvesting system, employing two different PV panel technologies.
-An analysis of the performances of two commercial PV panels, as a function of the incident irradiance and temperature, is reported.
-Moreover, the sensors and devices equipping the robot, and the developed IoTool applications are introduced and fully described.
-Finally, the conclusions are summarized in Section 4.
+The paper is organised as follows: Section 2 describes the design of the mechanical and electrical units of the mobile robot and introduces the fundamental equations used to estimate the energy requirements; Section 3 reports the results related to the robot’s power consumption, taking into account the contribution of the auxiliary solar energy harvesting system, which employed two different PV panel technologies.
+An analysis of the performances of the two commercial PV panels as a function of incident irradiance and temperature is reported.
+Moreover, the sensors and devices equipping the robot and the developed IoTool applications are introduced and fully described.
+Finally, the conclusions are summarised in Section 4.

 MOBILE ROBOT DESIGN AND ENERGY ANALYSIS

-Mechanical realization and energy consumption evaluation
+Mechanical realisation and energy consumption evaluation